You Earned a Ticket!

 California's state assessments are delivered toward the end of the school year in English and math for grades 3 to 8 and for 11th grade.
 (Curious what the tests look like?
 Try it!)

 In early summer, students and their parents receive reports that show their scores.
 The reports visually indicate whether the student's score is near grade level expectations, above it or below it, and by how much.
-Here's a part of a 2019 sample report for Language Arts for a fictitious fifth grader:
+Here's a part of a 2023-2024 sample report for Language Arts for a fictitious fifth grader:

-Adaptive Tests: the Goldilocks Ideal
+Adaptive tests: the Goldilocks ideal

 The CAASPP tests are 'adaptive.'
 Administered online, they present each student with questions of varying difficulty to assess their level in as few questions as possible.